luxi-huang/NotAnyMike.github.io/_posts/2017-12-18-Solving-CarRacing.md

 # Results

-These are some of the interesting behaviours I found in my trained model
+These are some of the interesting behaviours I found in my trained model.
+The weights included here are much more efficient that the model from the videos below.

 ### Going backwards: